 The good news is once you’ve learned a few solos, you’ll notice there are common techniques that appear in every solo.
 So first thing you need to do is learn these essential guitar techniques.

-Take a look at the chart to the right.
-Ignore the musical notes at the top for now, and focus on the 'Sl.', 'H' and the 'P'.
-These stand for 'Slide', 'Hammer On' and 'Pull Off' which are key attributes of any solo.
+Look at the chart above.
+Ignore the musical notes at the top for now, and focus on the ‘Sl.’, ‘H’ and the ‘P’.
+These stand for ‘Slide’, ‘Hammer On’ and ‘Pull Off’ which are key attributes of any solo.

 Let’s look at them…